Measuring the Role of Deforestation in Global Warming

 A joint study by two of the world’s leading research groups provides an answer: 3.0 billion tons of carbon dioxide a year.

-This estimate is the consensus of teams from Winrock International and Woods Hole Research Center, which in the last few years have published detailed studies in scientific journals (Baccini et al. 2012, Harris et al. 2012) based on sophisticated use of satellite imagery, ground-based inventories, mathematical models, and other information.
+This estimate is the consensus of teams from Winrock International and Woods Hole Research Center, which have published detailed studies in scientific journals (Baccini et al. 2012, Harris et al. 2012) based on sophisticated use of satellite imagery, ground-based inventories, mathematical models, and other information.

 Initially their estimates appeared to be quite different — by a factor of three — and therefore they worked together for several months to figure out the reasons for the apparent divergence.
 They found that, when they used comparable methods and definitions — compared mangos to mangos, to use a tropical analogy — they actually were in close agreement.
 They presented this agreement in a policy brief released at the international climate negotiations in Qatar in December 2012.

 The consensus figure was a yearly average of 3.0 billion tons of carbon dioxide (Gt CO2) for the period 2000-2005.
 This figure is for gross deforestation, not net deforestation, meaning that it does not subtract out the carbon sequestration that is taken up by forest growth.

 Three billion tons of anything is a lot, but it’s hard to grasp just how much — particularly when it’s tons of CO2, which we don’t have any everyday experience in weighing.

 One way to look at it is that the average U.S. car emits about 5 tons of CO2 a year from the tailpipe, so three billion tons is the equivalent of 600 million cars — about twice as many as there are in the whole United States.